-Are Carpenter Ants Dangerous to Humans?
+Are Carpenter Ants Dangerous?

 Can Carpenter Ants Damage My Home?

-The answer to this question is a resounding yes.
+Yes, carpenter ants are known for their potentially damaging habits.
 Carpenter ants chew away at the wood in and around your home.
 This includes but is not limited to trees, sheds, siding, and furniture as well as the structure of your home (support beams, roofing, etc.).
 Carpenter ants do not work as quickly as termites, but if you believe you may have an infestation, it’s important to address it as soon as possible.
 The longer the problem goes unaddressed, the more damage your home is likely to suffer.

 Ants are fairly common throughout the United States, so don’t be alarmed if you spot one or two throughout the spring and summer.
 You could potentially have a carpenter ant problem if you struggle with them in your home during the fall and winter months.
-Winged ants should also be considered a red flag as these are a sign of “swarmer” carpenter ants.
+Winged ants should also be considered a red flag as these are a sign of swarmer carpenter ants.
 Winged carpenter ants often resemble termites, so if you are unsure of what pest you are facing, it’s best to call a professional pest control company.

 How Can I Get Rid of Carpenter Ants?